wohaco/despace/bepicolombo.md

 ## Mission
 It was launched on an Ariane VA245 rocket on 20 October 2018 at 01:45 UTC, with an arrival at Mercury planned for December 2025.

- During this time it will use solar-electric propulsion (ion thrusters) and nine gravity assists, flying past the Earth and Moon in April 2020, Venus in 2020 and 2021, and six Mercury flybys between 2021 and 2025.
+ During this time it will use solar-electric propulsion (ion thrusters) and nine gravity assists, flying past the Earth and Moon in April 2020, Venus in 2020 and 2021, and six Mercury fly‑bys between 2021 and 2025.

 The stacked spacecraft left Earth with a hyperbolic excess velocity of 3.475 km/s.
 Initially the craft is placed in an orbit similar to that of the Earth.
 After both the spacecraft and the Earth completed one and a half orbits, it returns to Earth to perform a gravity-assist manoeuvre and is deflected towards Venus.
-Two consecutive Venus flybys reduce the perihelion nearly to Mercury distance with almost no need for thrust.
-A sequence of six Mercury flybys will lower the relative velocity to 1.76 km/s.
-After the fourth Mercury flyby the craft will be in an orbit similar to that of Mercury and will remain in the general vicinity of Mercury.
+Two consecutive Venus fly‑bys reduce the perihelion nearly to Mercury distance with almost no need for thrust.
+A sequence of six Mercury fly‑bys will lower the relative velocity to 1.76 km/s.
+After the fourth Mercury fly‑by the craft will be in an orbit similar to that of Mercury and will remain in the general vicinity of Mercury.
 Four final thrust arcs reduce the relative velocity to the point where Mercury will «weakly» capture the spacecraft on 5 December 2025 into polar orbit.
 Only a small manoeuvre is needed to bring the craft into an orbit around Mercury with an apocentre of 178 000 km.
 The Orbiters then separate and will adjust their orbits using chemical thrusters.

 During the cruise phase, BepiColombo will be a one-piece spacecraft.
 Upon arrival to the planet Mercury, the spacecraft will be divided into 3 separate spacecraft: